 – The second factor of blood leptin levels is your calorie intake.
 Lower your calorie intake for long enough and leptin levels will drop, regardless of the body fat percentage you carry.

-So this is what basically happens when you lower your calories:
+What happens when you lower your calorie intake:

 First your leptin levels start dropping (from research it has been shown that they can drop by around 50% within just one week of low calorie consumption), which is followed by your brain getting a signal that you are not getting enough calories.
 This is when your body goes into starvation mode.